 Abilities for IS Majors

-As an IS major, you will find yourself needing the following abilities:
+As a IS major, you will find yourself needing the following abilities:

-What Can You Do With an IS Major?
+What Can You Do With a Information Science Major?

 |Job Title||Job Growth Rate||Median Salary|